 Latest awards won by Genetics and Genomics graduate students

 There are currently 28 Ph.D. students enrolled in the Genetics & Genomics Graduate Program, representing a mix of domestic and international students whose research covers many different topics in genetics and genomics.
-Approximately half of the students are female.
 At this time we do not have a Master’s program.

 Admissions Standards (GPA; GRE)

 The Graduate School requires a bachelor’s degree from an accredited college or university and a grade point average (GPA) for the last 2 years of undergraduate studies of B (3.0/4.0) or higher for admission to the University of Florida.
 In addition, applicants must obtain acceptable scores (equal to or greater than the national mean) on all three components (verbal, quantitative, and analytical) of the general Graduate Record Exam (GRE).
 Exceptions to the above requirements require recommendation by the program and approval by the Dean of the Graduate School.
 The standards for admission to Graduate Study in Genetics are higher, but vary from year to year depending on the level of competition and upon other aspects of the applicants record (GRE and GPA are not any more important than other aspects of your application).
 In general, please arrange to take the GRE so that we may be assured of having your scores no later than early January.
 The GRE subject test in Biology is not required for application to this program.